Mati Karmin

 Mati Karmin (born 26 February 1959 in Tartu) is one of Estonia's most renowned contemporary sculptors.
 His career as an artist is characterised by an intense and remarkably versatile activity.

-Like many of his contemporaries, the representatives of so-called 1980s generation in the Estonian art, Karmin received professional training in the Estonian Academy of Art, which was thorough, yet traditional, not to say conservative according to the international criteria.
+Like many of his contemporaries, the representatives of the so-called 1980s generation in Estonian art, Karmin received professional training in the Estonian Academy of Art, which was thorough, yet traditional, not to say conservative according to the international criteria.
 During his studies, Estonian sculpture was predominantly figurative and employed traditional materials like stone and bronze.

-Karmin, on the other hand, has been creating almost all his independent work in a rapidly charging art scene, which is characterised by the denial of traditions, the disputation of values, and blurring of borders between the art forms as well as art and its surrounding space.
+Karmin, on the other hand, has been creating almost all his independent work in a rapidly changing art scene, which is characterised by the denial of traditions, the disputation of values, and the blurring of borders between the art forms as well as art and its surrounding space.
 The notion of sculpture itself has undergone an especially radical transformation.
 Karmin has reacted to the changing situation perhaps in more dynamic, yet also controversial manner than the majority of Estonian artists.
 Vibrant creativity, with a very professional plastic thinking and perfect material perception at its heart, has allowed him to act as a traditionalist as well an innovator, achieving outstanding results in both areas.

 Besides traditional materials, primarily bronze, Karmin has taken inspiration from unconventional solutions and employed innovative materials right from the beginning of his career.
 Early on, he caught attention with one of his first exhibited sculptures, “Military Fox” (1981), cleverly formed of corroded scrap metal details.
-Scrap metal has frequently emerged as an important material and source of inspiration also in the later work of Karmin.
-Up to mid-1990s, he used scrap metal basically within the borders of the traditional notion of sculpture.
+Scrap metal has frequently emerged as an important material and source of inspiration, also in the later work of Karmin.
+Up to the mid-1990s, he used scrap metal basically within the borders of the traditional notion of sculpture.
 By that we think of figures and decorative forms that communicate with space, like the conventional free sculpture, and that are meant to be placed on a platform.

 One of the most grandiose manifestations of the exploring line of Karmin's work is the underwater mine furniture project that began five years ago.
 On the northern coast of Estonia - especially the islands - there were numerous heaps of corroded mine shells, which are basically spheres with holes, spires and shackles.
 Karmin got inspired by these mines and started to collect them.
-The ambiguity of large scale corroded mine shells intrigued the artist.
+The ambiguity of large-scale corroded mine shells intrigued the artist.
 The shape of the mine is perfect and uniform, while still clearly bearing the stamp of its initial destructive function.
-Being marked by its belonging to the past, it is closely connected to the complicated recent history that Karmin has always been fascinated with.
+Being marked by its belonging to the past, it is closely connected to the complicated recent history that Karmin has always been fascinated by.